egaumer/torah/exodus/pkudei.md

 For just a moment, I want you to picture yourself being there.
 Close your eyes (after you read this, of course) and imagine that the pieces are all in place.
 The tabernacle is built.
 The priests are dressed in their garments.
 Aaron is taking his place as the high priest.

+&nbsp;

 ?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 4 &#8729; Study Question 2** </span><br/><br/>Write _Verse 34_.
-After all of their hard work, the cloud covers the tent of meeting, and the glory of the LORD filled the tabernacle.
+After all of their hard work, the cloud covers the tent of meeting, and the glory of the _Lord_ filled the tabernacle.
 It’s moving day for Yahweh.
-He is dwelling among them just like He said He would.
-God is giving his seal of approval on the covenant with his cloud and presence.
+He is dwelling among them just like He said He would. _God_ is giving his seal of approval on the covenant with his cloud and presence.
 Just imagine that worship service.
 What do you imagine that was like?

 &nbsp;

-God does this again when King Solomon finishes the Temple in 2 Chronicles 7:1-16.
-The glory of the LORD is so strong that the priests could not enter the Temple or perform their duties.
+_God_ does this again when King Solomon finishes the Temple in 2 Chronicles 7:1-16.
+The glory of the _Lord_ is so strong that the priests could not enter the Temple or perform their duties.
 The only response the people could give was to bow down and worship with their faces low to the ground.
-The people wouldn’t leave the presence of God.
+The people wouldn’t leave the presence of _God_.
 This worship service lasted 23 days, until finally Solomon told the people to go home.
-And they did so joyfully and glad in heart for the good things the LORD had done.
+And they did so joyfully and glad in heart for the good things the _Lord_ had done.

 After this amazing worship service _Yhwh_ speaks to King Solomon and says...